Last Updated on

 At first I laughed it off as a joke, but the more I’ve thought about it, the more it has bothered me.
 First of all, I feel that it shows a complete lack of knowledge about SEO copywriting by the most senior SEO person at my agency, which is more than a little disconcerting.
 Mostly, however, I feel that it completely belittles my position within the agency and grossly misrepresents the job I perform.

 My question to you is, how do we overcome this perception that SEO copywriting is merely keyword stuffing?
 How do we stress the value we bring as great writers first and foremost, while also stressing the fact that carefully working keywords into web copy also requires a special skill and talent?
-I honestly cannot believe that SEO copywriting is still even perceived this way in 2008.
+I honestly cannot believe that SEO copywriting is still even perceived this way.

 I’m truly at a loss for how I change the perception of myself and my talents within this agency and hope that you have some advice.
 I understand that you are very busy and may not have time to respond to all of your emails, but even if this question could be worked into a blog post, I’m sure it may help others facing similar struggles.